shizunge/gantry/docs/migration.md

 | REGISTRIES_FILE       | GANTRY_REGISTRY_CONFIGS_FILE    | |
 | IMAGE_AUTOCLEAN_LIMIT | GANTRY_CLEANUP_IMAGES           | *Gantry* only cleans up the images being updated, thus a limit is not used now. |

-The label on the services to select config to enable authentication is renamed to `gantry.auth.config`.
+We rename the label `shepherd.auth.config` on the services  to `gantry.auth.config` to select configuration for authentication.
+The label `gantry.auth.config` is also optional, when the there is only a single Docker client configuration (e.g. an entry in `GANTRY_REGISTRY_CONFIGS_FILE`) for a certain host.

 ## Deprecated configurations